UN says Ebola in Congo still qualifies as global emergency

 "Every case has the potential to spark a new and bigger outbreak," he told reporters.

-To date, there have been 3,113 confirmed cases and more than 2,150 people have died since the epidemic was first reported last August.
+To date, there have been 3,113 confirmed cases and more than 2,150 people have died since the epidemic was first declared last August.

 While only 15 new Ebola cases were confirmed last week, WHO noted the vast majority were not in people previously identified as contacts of others infected, suggesting health officials still have difficulty tracking where the virus is spreading.